IvanZ505/runb-notes/docs/cog-decision/choosing-resources.md

 > If this does not follow, then you are a [money pump](../cog-sci/10-the-rational-mind#money-pump).

+**Expected Value/Utilty**:

+- When we make decisions, there are often conflicts between the desirability and probability of our options.
+- When choosing a career, there may be tradeoffs in the likelihood and amounts of success in a field.

 - We can express any given person's preferences numerically and call it the utility.
 - We can calculate the expected utility of any gamble by taking each possible outcome of that gamble.
 - Check out [Expected value](../discrete-2/discrete-2#expected-value)